esaude/esaude-emr-poc/test/e2eTests/README.md

 	// Validate that login was successful
 	const dashboardPage = loginStatus.successful();
 ```
 Validates the login was successful.
-After a successful login the POC takes the user to the dashboard page.
-If that doesn't happen the test will fail on this line.
+After a successful login the POC automatically takes the user to the dashboard page.

 <br />